jukowski/redsys/README.md

 This is all very expensive both to develop as well as maintain....

 The idea in this project is a bit different.
-Imagine you writing your "CoffeeScript" in a Google Docs document.
+Imagine you're writing your "CoffeeScript" in a Google Docs document.
 You can share this document with three friends of yours:
 "John the Coffee compiler", "Mary the Coffee Syntax Highlighter" and "Bob the Coffee autocompleter".
-When John sees some compilation error in the document, he will underline the parts which don't compile and underline it with red.
+When John sees some compilation error in the document, he will underline the parts which don't compile and color them in red.
-Mary will choose colors for each of your characters and Bob will give you autocomplete suggestions when you need it.
-Now imagine jEdit, Eclipse and Ace Editor could connect to that Google Docs document and display the colors and underlines etc as Google Docs can.
-Then, with the help of the same three friends, you will have syntax highlighting, compilation and autocompletion for free.
+Mary will choose colors for each of your Coffee-script characters and Bob will give you autocomplete suggestions when you need it.
+Furthermore, imagine jEdit, Eclipse and Ace Editor could connect to that Google Docs document and display the colors and underlines etc as Google Docs can.
+Then, with the help of the same three friends, you will have syntax highlighting, compilation and autocompletion integrated in each of the editors -- without rewriting the services for each of the editors.

-I use ShareJS as a substritute for the Google Docs and automated services instread of your 3 friends.
+Generally, all it takes to integrate these three, quite different editing services, is
+ * a shared document all 4 members can change (you and the 3 services)
+ * some type of rich text formatting support (to change color/underline)
+ * and some support for private messaging allowing for autocomplete options to be transported to the editor.
+These are exactly the services provided by the RedSyS architecture:
+ - The Shared Document editing is provided by the ShareJS project
+ - Rich text formatting is provided by the Etherpad document model
+ - Private messaging is yet to be defined...

 Here is a summary of the advantages of such an architecture:
  * if want to add a new editor to the architeture, you only need to integrate it